 For skin complexions with extensive photodamage where maximal correction is desired, resurfacing lasers can provide dramatic improvement of fine lines and wrinkles.
-These laser resurfacing or laser peels in our office are performed with the erbium and/or CO2 laser.
+These laser resurfacing or laser peels at Landon Plastic Surgery are performed with the erbium and/or CO2 laser.
 Resurfacing can be performed as an isolated procedure or in conjunction with other facial surgery.

 Click on the image below to view an educational presentation about Skin Resurfacing: